 Nigerian obe ata is so many things that it can be hard to define.
 At its heart, it's a sauce that can be used as a base for soups, stews, and braises that feature all sorts of meats, vegetables, and even eggs.
 But it can also be cooked down until it grows thick and spreadable, at which point it can be used as a condiment or a dip.

-This recipe, adapted from two different recipes from chefs Simileoluwa Adebajo and Esther Ikuru, presents a master method for making the basic sauce, which can then be served with various meats like a stew or cooked down into a condiment for dipping.
+This recipe, adapted from two different recipes from chefs Simileoluwa Adebajo and Esther Ikuru, presents a baseline method for making the basic sauce, which can then be served with various meats like a stew or cooked down into a condiment for dipping.

 Its main ingredients are red bells peppers along with hot fresh chili peppers like habaneros (or Scotch bonnets), tomato, onion, garlic, and more.
 Beyond that, other decisions for flavoring the sauce are up to you.
 You can use more or less red palm oil to stain it a deeper maroon color and give it an earthier, sweeter flavor; you can add flavorings like Nigerian curry powder, fresh ginger, and ground Cameroon chilies, which are both spicy and smoky; you can even choose whether to make it a totally smooth purée or leave it chunkier for some texture.